ooni/probe-cli/Readme.md

 This section shows how to build using `./script/go.bash`.
 If you want to bypass using this script, just run `go` instead of `./script/go.bash`.

-Once you have installed the correct Go version and a C compiler, you can compile `ooniprobe` using:
+You can compile `ooniprobe` using:

 ```bash
 ./script/go.bash build -v -ldflags '-s -w' ./cmd/ooniprobe